-1. Transition issues:

-Designing a new tax system is a different process from changing an existing one to a different approach.
-Discuss this issue in the context of a move from an income tax to a consumption based tax.

-- 2. The real property tax is often considered to be regressive by the public.
+- 1. Transition issues: Designing a new tax system is a different process from changing an existing one to a different approach.
+Discuss this issue in the context of a move from an income tax to a consumption based tax. - 2.
+The real property tax is often considered to be regressive by the public.
 Most economists do not accept this assertion.
 Briefly explain why. - 3.
 How would potential avoidance and evasion activities impact the design of a tax system?
 How does this relate to the so-called Laffer curve that deals with tax rates and tax revenue? - 4.
 Economists often concentrate on issue of economic efficiency in analyzing tax systems.
 What other factors might impact real world tax decision-making in addition to efficiency? - 5.
-What is the advantage of the decentralized provision by governments where tastes differ greatly among different geographic areas?
-Show.
-Are there disadvantages? - 6.
-What are the problems with the use of a corporate income tax along with an individual income tax?
+How would financial transactions taxes differ from more familiar taxes?
+This should include their purposes, impacts, and challenges of administration. - 6.
+What are the problems with the use of a corporate income tax in addition to an individual income tax?
 How would these problems be addressed? - 7.
 The Haig-Simons approach is widely used as a guide for defining income.
 What would be the administrative problems in attempting to use this approach in the real world?
 Why might people disagree with the use of the Haig-Simons definition? - 8.
 Discuss the options that might be available to reduce the inefficiency from taxation?
 How might these approaches impact equity issues? - 9.
 There are two approaches to taxing consumption.
 One approach is to exclude saving from taxation and the other is to exclude the returns on saving from taxation.
 Explain.
-(Hint: Two examples are the traditional vs. the Roth IRA and an expenditure tax (cash-flow tax) vs. Hall-Rabuska flat tax.) - 10.
+(Hint: Two examples are the traditional vs. the Roth IRA and an expenditure tax (cash-flow tax) vs. Hall-Rabushka flat tax.) - 10.
 Potential mobility of the tax base is an important issue in state-local taxation and international taxation.
 Explain how this may impact decision-making in regard to tax policy.